 Limited MST data had been gathered during previous Kenai bacteria monitoring events prior to 2019 - 2020.
-Historically, sample analysis for MST was conducted in 2011 and 2014; results can be found at the ADEC Beaches Program webpage (ADEC, 2021). /.
+Historically, sample analysis for MST was conducted in 2011 and 2014; results can be found at the ADEC Beaches Program webpage (ADEC, 2021).

 MST samples analyzed from the 2019 - 2020 sampling events reported gull host markers at all five sampling sites.
 Among both years, the highest concentration of marker copies associated with gull fecal matter were detected at both North and South Kenai beach sites.
-This is likely due to the increase in the number of carcasses (and therefore gulls) along the beaches during the personal use dipnet fishery.
+Evidence indicates the elevated number of carcasses (and therefore gulls) at these sites from the personal use dipnet fishery as a cause (Belant, 1997; Byappanahalli & Ishii, 2014).
 For June 2020 MST sampling, both Kenai gull rookery sampling sites displayed higher levels of gull feces than any other site, likely due to their proximity to the rookery itself.
 Quantifiable results for gull feces were reported at all five sites in July during the dipnet PUF during which marker copies were one order of magnitude higher at South Kenai Beach than any other sampling site.

-For comparison among 2019 and 2020, concentration of gull marker copies was roughly twice as high at North and South Kenai Beaches in 2019 than in 2020, which may be attributable to the delayed run timing (and thus likely lower personal use fishery harvest and carcass disposal) of late-run sockeye in 2020.
+For comparison among 2019 and 2020, concentration of gull marker copies was roughly twice as high at North and South Kenai Beaches in 2019 than in 2020, which could potentially be attributable to the delayed run timing (and thus likely lower personal use fishery harvest and carcass disposal) of late-run sockeye in 2020.